Jose Siri Player Props: Rays vs. Phillies

 Jose Siri At The Plate

-- Siri has reached base via a hit in 32 games this year (of 52 played), and had multiple hits in seven of those games.
+- Siri has picked up a hit in 32 of 53 games this year, with multiple hits seven times.

-- Siri has driven home a run in 24 games this year (46.2%), including more than one RBI in 19.2% of his games and producing three or more of his team's runs on two occasions..
+- Siri has an RBI in 24 of 53 games this year, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 27 games this year (51.9%), including multiple runs in six games.
+- He has scored in 50.9% of his games this year, with more than one run scored in 11.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.